dbt-labs/dbt-codegen/README.md

 ```
 {{ code_gen.generate_source('raw_jaffle_shop') }}
 ```
-2. The YAML for the soruce will be logged to the command line
+2. The YAML for the source will be logged to the command line
 ```txt
 version: 2